s0md3v/Smap/README.md

-oA    // output in all 3 formats above at once oP    // IP:PORT pairs seperated by newlines oS    // custom smap format
+oA    // output in all 3 formats above at once oP    // IP:PORT pairs seperated by newlines oS    // custom smap format oJ    // json
 ```

 > Note: Since Nmap doesn't scan/display vulnerabilities and tags, that data is not available in nmap's formats.
 Use `-oS` to view that info.

 ### Specifying ports
-SMap scans these [1237 ports](https://api.shodan.io/shodan/ports) by default.
+Smap scans these [1237 ports](https://api.shodan.io/shodan/ports) by default.
 If you want to display results for certain ports, use the `-p` option.

 ```
 smap -p21-30,80,443 -iL targets.txt